 Thunderhead Brewing serves beer at the Chicken Coop, around the corner from Prairie Pride, but we decided to wait and go to Thunderhead in Kearney.
 We walked the length of downtown Grand Island taking in the historic buildings as we went.

-It appears as though Grand Island is undergoing a renaissance of sorts because many of the downtown buildings are undergoing renovations.
+It appears as though Grand Island is experiencing a renaissance of sorts because many of the downtown buildings are undergoing renovations.
 We discovered our hypothesis was true when we ran into a local the next day.
 She informed us that Grand Island has indeed been experiencing a revitalization and even drawing young people back to the community.

 We ducked into McKinney’s Irish Pub, which feels like it’s been here forever but is only a couple of years old.
-It’s definitely a local watering hole and a local kids’ baseball team was running a fundraiser: donate and get a free drink.
+It’s a local watering hole and a local kids’ baseball team was running a fundraiser: donate and get a free drink.
 Of course, we donated before bellying up to the bar.

 Apparently, on Thursdays, the bars in town run a Facebook competition involving mixed drinks.
 Locals do a bar crawl and then vote for their favorite.
 McKinney’s had created Dumplings in the Sand in honor of the Sandhill Cranes.
 It was a little too sweet a drink for me but a feather was the perfect touch.

-We dined at Kinkaider, a downtown brewery that’s known for their delicious food.
+We dined at Kinkaider, a downtown brewery that’s known for its delicious food.
 It has a Western movie set feel with lots of turned wood and balcony dining.
 One can almost see the dancing girls and hear the player piano.
 The mac ‘n’ cheese with burnt tips is one of the best bites we had in Nebraska.

 The next morning we opted for breakfast at Tommy’s Family Restaurant.
 You can’t miss the place; it’s located along Locust Street and there’s a huge rooster out front.
 Our diner breakfast was delicious and affordable.
 The latter is getting harder and harder to find in Colorado.